-What’s the best paint for your kitchen cabinets?
+What’s the best paint for kitchen cabinets?
 Are you researching the heck out of this question before diving in?
 You should.
 Painting kitchen cabinets is a time-consuming project.
-I’m sure you want to get it right the first time.
-I actually have TWO recommendations, as well as tips on primer and other tools.
-Read on to pick the best paint for your project, friends.
+Keep reading to get it right the first time!

-Updated March 2022: Don’t miss my update on how this paint has held up in our kitchen!
-I added a few photos to the end of this post!
+Don’t miss my update on how this paint has held up in our kitchen!
+I added a few photos to the end of this post to show real results in a well-used space.

 Yes!
 A DIY Kitchen Remodel is Possible – Here’s Ours